ChristianBagley/awesome-stars/README.md

 - [keyczar](https://github.com/google/keyczar) - Easy-to-use crypto toolkit
 - [tiddlywiki-dropbox-saver](https://github.com/brooksn/tiddlywiki-dropbox-saver) - TiddlyWiki5 Dropbox saver
 - [wpull](https://github.com/chfoo/wpull) - Wget-compatible web downloader and crawler.
-- [devblog](https://github.com/pbecotte/devblog) - A simple CMS that can be deployed to a cloud provider with four commands.
 - [streisand](https://github.com/jlund/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [gistnote.github.io](https://github.com/gistnote/gistnote.github.io) - Evernote like Gist editor
 - [opsec-notes](https://github.com/straightfromtheunderground/opsec-notes) - OPSEC related notes from various sources